 University of Delaware

-Young-Doo Wang is Associate Director and Professor of the Center for Energy and Environmental Policy (CEEP) at the University of Delaware.
-He is also Director of the Energy and Environmental Policy Program (ENEP), which is administered by CEEP.
-This is the first graduate degree program in the United States in the area of energy and environmental policy and is ranked among the top three programs in the field.
-Dr. Wang currently serves as a member of the External Research and Technical Advisory Board (ERTAB) to review Nevada’s NSF EPSCoR Research Infrastructure Improvement Grant.
-He also serves as an editorial member of Korean Journal of Policy Development and as an Associate Editor of Wiley Interdisciplinary Reviews: Energy and Environment published by Wiley & Sons.
-His work has been funded by the World Bank, the W. Alton Jones Foundation, the Blue Moon Fund, the National Science Foundation, the U.S. Department of Energy, the U.S. Environmental Protection Agency, the National Renewable Energy Laboratory, the Korea Energy Economics Institute, the Korea Electricity Power Corporation, among others.
-Dr. Wang’s recent books include Energy Revolution: 21st Century Energy and Environmental Strategy published by the Maeil Business Newspaper (a prestigious publisher in Korea) and Water Conservation-Oriented Rates: Strategies to extend Supply, Promote Equity, and Meet Minimum Flow Levels published by the American Water Works Association.
-He has published over 150 research articles in the areas of energy, environment, and sustainable development.
-Dr. Wang holds a BA degree in Economic Geography and a MCP degree in City and Regional Planning both at Seoul National University.
-He also earns a master degree in International Urbanization and Public Policy at Clark University and a PhD degree in Urban Affairs and Public Policy at the University of Delaware.
+Young-Doo Wang recently retired from the University of Delaware after 34 years of distinguished service.
+He was Associate Director and Professor of the Center for Energy and Environmental Policy (CEEP) at the University of Delaware retirement.
+He was also Director of the Graduate Energy and Environmental Policy Program (ENEP) offered by CEEP.
+Dr. Wang served as a member of the External Research and Technical Advisory Board (ERTAB) of the National Science Foundation.
+He also served on the editorial board of the Korean Journal of Policy Development and as an Associate Editor of Wiley Interdisciplinary Reviews: Energy and Environment published by Wiley & Sons.
+His work was funded by the World Bank, the W. Alton Jones Foundation, the Blue Moon Fund, the National Science Foundation, the U.S. Department of Energy, the U.S. Environmental Protection Agency, the National Renewable Energy Laboratory, the Korea Energy Economics Institute, the Korea Electricity Power Corporation, among others.
+Dr. Wang’s recent books include Energy Revolution: 21st Century Energy and Environmental Strategy published by the Maeil Business Newspaper (a prestigious publisher in Korea) and Water Conservation-Oriented Rates: Strategies to Extend Supply, Promote Equity, and Meet Minimum Flow Levels, published by the American Water Works Association.
+He published over 150 research articles in the areas of energy, environment, and sustainable development.
+Dr. Wang received a BA degree in Economic Geography and an MCP degree in City and Regional Planning both at Seoul National University.
+He also earned a master’s degree in International Urbanization and Public Policy at Clark University and a PhD degree in Urban Studies at the University of Delaware.